pacholoamit/chatgpt-prompts/README.md

 # 💯 Credits

 - A big thank you to [Travis Fischer](https://github.com/transitive-bullshit) for making an amazing [NodeJS Client](https://github.com/transitive-bullshit/chatgpt-api) of the ChatGPT API.
-- All of the prompts featured in this package comes from [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) maintained by [Fatih Kadir Akın](https://github.com/f)
+- All of the prompts featured in this package comes from [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) maintained by [Annu katyan](https://github.com/f)

 # ⭐ Prompts